- Paul Schrader's Xtrme City with Mushtaq Shiekh

 His indefatigable energy really tires me out.
 Like the time we"d just flown back from the US, and I just want to crash but he gets out off the plane looking like a million dollars, attends three press conferences, records two television shows, goes to an ad shoot and then goes home, plays with his kids, and then heads to a shoot.
 Three days later, I am still complaining about jet lag while he"s fine even though he hasn"t slept for three days.
 Who can do that?
 Not me!

-How long did it take for you to write the
+How long did it take for you to write the book?

 At the onset of writing the movie, we had realised that a book was inevitable.
 So when the movie began, I started taking notes.
 It was an ongoing project, it took about a year.
 The difficult part was talking to the various artistes when they were not on the sets.
 They were all in different places, different time zones, and very busy, so talking to them was difficult.